 California's family sick leave law is set forth in Labor Code § 233 .
 Generally speaking, the statute requires an employer to permit an employee to use up to half of his or her annual sick leave accrual to attend to an ill child, parent or spouse.
 Moreover, the law prohibits an employer from denying an employee the right to use this family sick leave, or from retaliating against an employee for doing so.

 For Which Family Members Can an Employee Take Family Sick Leave?

-The new family sick leave mandate extends only to an employee's "child, parent or spouse," which includes stepchildren, adopted or foster children, wards, stepparents, foster parents and guardians (but not the parents of the employee's spouse).
+The California family sick leave mandate extends only to an employee's "child, parent or spouse," which includes stepchildren, adopted or foster children, wards, stepparents, foster parents and guardians (but not the parents of the employee's spouse).
 The term "spouse" is undefined but probably excludes domestic partners.

 Employers must extend family sick leave to permit an employee to "attend to an illness" of an eligible family member, but the new law does not explain what either "attend to" or "illness" means.

 Theoretically, the "attend to" requirement would permit an employer to refuse to allow employees to take family sick leave solely because a family member is ill.
 Although an employer could limit family sick leave to employees who will be using the leave time actually to care for or to be with sick family members, few employers are likely to vigorously enforce such a limitation, because doing so would be difficult, intrusive and risky.